fmarino-ipzs/eid-it-wallet-docs/docs/en/trust.rst

      - Description
    * - P1
      - **Security**
-     - Incorporates mechanisms to ensure the integrity, confidentiality, and authenticity of the trust relationships and interactions within the federation.
+     - Incorporates mechanisms to ensure the integrity, confidentiality, and authenticity of the Trust Relationships and interactions within the federation.
    * - P2
      - **Privacy**
      - Designed to respect and protect the privacy of the entities and individuals involved, minimal disclosure is part of this.